cSploit/daemon/README.md

 [![Build Status](https://travis-ci.org/cSploit/daemon.svg?branch=develop)](https://travis-ci.org/cSploit/daemon)

 This is the core of the cSploit project.
-It is made to manage, provide, find and work with found resources.
+It has been made to manage, provide, find and work with found resources.

 As of now this software does not work, it's just a preview to perform an hand-off of the work as I found other devs that want to contribute.